alex22prok/CSE-220-Assignments/hw4/README.md

     Return Value: int: number of decrypted characters, 0 if plaintext array length is 0, -1 if encrypted text is missing an EOM marker, and -2 if either char array is NULL

     Further Notes: ciphertext is not treated as an array, but as a traditional string.
 It is always initialized of the size exactly as long as the string plus the null terminator.

+    return precedence is: -2, 0, -1 see below

  ## Your Helper function (arguments,...)